 FSSC 22000 V6 also requires a representative of the company and the auditor to complete an attendance register.
 This document will include the start and end time of the audit as well as break times.
 In addition, an integrity declaration shall also be signed by a senior representative of the company during every audit.

-Once an organization is certified, they will be presented with their certificate.
+Once an organisation is certified, they will be presented with their certificate.
 The certificate will have a QR code printed on it.